Here’s How Compound Interest Can Grow Your Funds Over Time

 Think of compound interest like a snowball rolling from the top of a hill.

-When you first started investing, your capital (the money you start your investment with) may be the size of a football, but over time, as it rolls down the hill, it accumulates more snow (interest) and soon becomes the size of a beach ball!
+When you first start investing, your capital (the money you start your investment with) may be the size of a football, but over time, as it rolls down the hill, it accumulates more snow (interest) and soon becomes the size of a beach ball!

 Why compound interest matters